NinaHKivanani/GLORIA/README.md

 ### Key Goals:
 1. **Cross-Task Transfer**: Determine if fine-tuning an LLM on NER can improve zero-shot or few-shot performance in diagnosis prediction.
 2. **Interpretability**: Assess how CoT prompting improves interpretability, allowing clinicians to understand the model’s decision-making process.
-3. **Model Evaluation**: Model Evaluation: Compare BioGPT and Llama3.2’s effectiveness in generalization across tasks with and without CoT prompting, providing insights into optimal architectures for biomedical applications.
+3. **Model Evaluation**: Model Evaluation: Compare domain specific and general purpose models effectiveness in generalization across tasks with and without CoT prompting, providing insights into optimal architectures for biomedical applications.
 BioGPT, with its domain-specific training on biomedical literature, is expected to excel in tasks requiring clinical terminology and understanding, whereas Llama3.2’s flexibility in general-purpose reasoning may demonstrate strengths in cross-task adaptability.

 Additionally, due to the computational constraints typical in a hackathon setting, we will use Parameter-Efficient Fine-Tuning (PEFT) and Low-Rank Adaptation (LoRa) techniques.
 These approaches allow us to fine-tune models with minimal computational cost, ensuring efficient experimentation and optimization within limited resources.